98% of 3PLs believe they have successful relationships with their customers — and 90% of customers agree with that sentiment.

 Conclusion

-Implementing an ABM strategy with the right technology gives you complete control over the entire buying process.
-You gain insights into when a buyer is in-market for solutions like yours and the topics and services they’re most interested in.
-Using that data, you can create campaigns that address a buyer’s needs — before and after they sign a contract.
+Implementing an ABM strategy with the right technology gives you control over the entire buying process.
+You gain insights into when potential accounts are in-market for solutions like yours and the topics and services they’re most interested in.
+Using that data, you can create campaigns that address an account’s needs — before and after a contract is signed.